dylanljones/pyrekordbox/README.md

 for item in db.get_content():
     print(item.Title, item.Artist.Name)
 ````
-Changing entries of the database is not supported yet since it is not guaranteed that
+Changing entries of the database is not yet supported.
+Writing to the database without
-the database could be corrupted from writing to it.
-However, this feature will by
+knowing how Rekordbox generates the UUID/ID's for the DB entries could corrupt the
-added after some testing.
+libary.
+This feature will be added after some testing.

 ## 💡 File formats